gitandy/DragonLog/doc/EN_60_CASSIOPEIACONSOLE.md

 For partial dates it will be filled in the same manner for each 2 digits missing from left to right.
 So the date `240327d`, `0327d` or `27d` will be filled as if `20240327d` was given.

 hostilog shortcuts for bands and modes
 --------------------------------------

+CassiopeiaConsole (HamCC) is heavily inspired by [hostilog](https://df1lx.darc.de/hosti-logger/) from Peter, DF1LX.

 HamCC also supports the [hostilog](https://df1lx.darc.de/hosti-logger/) shortcuts for modes and bands (bands limited to hostilog shortwave mode).
-Only the mode shortcut `d` will result in MFSK for ADIF compatibility.
+Only the mode shortcut `d` will result in `MFSK` for ADIF compatibility.

 ### For Bands